 SMC offers CLEP testing by appointment, with an additional \$20 proctor fee at the time of testing.
-Information regarding available tests and SMC equivalencies can be found in the Testing Center.
+Information regarding available tests and SMC equivalencies can be found in the Testing Centers.
 Prior to sending scores to another institution, students should contact that institution and discuss whether they accept CLEP exams for credit.
 Registration must be completed at clep.collegeboard.org.
-For more information, contact the Testing Center at 269-782-1347, Room 1103 in the David C. Briegel Building on the Dowagiac Campus or Room 141 on the Niles Campus.
+For more information, contact the Testing Centers at 269-782-1347.